wilsonzlin/queued/notes/Storage layouts.md

 ## Fixed slots

+The device is divided into fixed-length slots.
+Each slot is either vacant or contains a message.
+Creating a message acquires any vacant slot, and deleting a message makes its slot vacant.
+Free space is determined by how many slots are vacant.

 ### Cons

 - Messages are limited to 1 KiB, including metadata.
 This will be adjustable at format time in the future.